tiayyba/CYT180_Lab7/index.md

 ----

 ## Data Preprocessing vs. Exploratory Data Analysis (EDA)
-Before starting Step 1, it is important to understand the difference between Data Preprocessing and Exploratory Data Analysis (EDA).
+Before swe get started, it is important to understand the difference between Data Preprocessing and Exploratory Data Analysis (EDA).
 Although related, they serve different roles in the machine-learning workflow.

 ### What Is Data Preprocessing?